Updated July 15, 2023

 - Personal Loan: These loans are extended by friends or family members.
 Although legal writings may seem avoidable when lending to close contact, a promissory note always acts as a safety net for the lender.

 - Commercial Notes: These notes are created while dealing with commercial lenders, such as loan agents or banks.
-In case of a default, these lenders are entitled to charge a lien on the collateral until the obligations have been paid in full.
+In case of a default, these lenders entitle to charge a lien on the collateral until the obligations have been paid in full.

 - Real Estate Notes: Similar to commercial notes, the borrower can offer real estate property as collateral in these notes.
 In case of failure to meet repayment obligations, the lender can rightfully keep the property until the obligations are cleared.